shivi-9/zoneMapImplementation/README.md

 There are currently 4 test cases pre-configured in main.cpp, as per the assignment request.
 Once the implementation of zone maps is complete, you will be required to fill in the appropriate test call in the main.cpp file for the point/range queries.

-## Contact

-> If you have any questions please feel free to see Zichen in office hours, or email your queries at zczhu@bu.edu.